-What Is Eyelid Surgery (Blepharoplasty)?
+What Is Eyelid Lift Surgery (Blepharoplasty)?

 In upper and lower blepharoplasty (eyelid surgery), excess skin and fat in the upper and lower eyelids are removed surgically.
 Eyelid surgeries may be performed in conjunction with other non-surgical procedures (chemical peel, botulinum toxin) to rejuvenate the appearance of the tissues around the eyes and make a tremendous difference in your appearance.

-There’s one thing that is for certain: Blepharoplasty surgery can make you look younger and refreshed.
+The blepharoplasty procedure can make you look younger and refreshed.
 It is derived from two Greek words: Blepharon, which means “eyelid,” and plassein, which means “to form.”